rhaamo/PicoCALC-CALC/README.md

 - Scrolling for history is still broken and doesn't work
 - Need fix in kbd handling to remove workaround code https://github.com/clockworkpi/PicoCalc/issues/10
+- Need a monospace font for history

+## Features
+- Maths!
+It does uses the [TinyExpr](https://github.com/codeplea/tinyexpr) library, it isn't super fresh but it does work.

 ## Current commands